Henna Budhwani

 About Henna

-Budhwani is an implementation scientist and sociobehavioral interventionist who conducts studies to address the causes and consequences of disparities among stigmatized populations that experience adverse health outcomes in resource-constrained settings.
-Her research is informed by sociological constructs, guided by human rights frameworks, and adopts a multidimensional view of how to address public health and clinical care gaps.
-She has methodological expertise in qualitative and mixed-methods research, mHealth and digital health interventions, and pragmatic clinical trial design.
+Budhwani's research addresses the causes and consequences of health disparities among stigmatized populations that experience adverse health outcomes in resource-constrained settings.
+Dr. Budhwani's research is informed by sociological constructs; guided by human rights frameworks; and adopts a multidimensional view of how to address public health and clinical care inequities.
+Budhwani is also a Visiting Professor at the University of California; San Francisco Center for AIDS Prevention Studies.

 Contributions